zinkem/zinkem.github.io/_posts/2020-05-16-schema-equivalency-rules.md

 ---
 layout: post
 title: Schema Equivalency Rules
-date: 2020-05-16 1:18:31 -0700
+date: 2020-05-16 13:18:31 -0700
 ---

 # Schema Equivalency Rules

 These are some equivalence rules for JSON schema.
-We reduce common patterns down to schema logical operations on minimal concrete categories.
-Some reductions will make it obvious why the case was handled in JSON Schema syntax, some will illuminate schema semantics, but all are useful for building a *canonical* representation of a category.
+The examples presented aim to show how schemas can be manipulated without altering the validation set.
+By examining these transformations, we hope to get a better understanding of how objects relate to their representation in JSON Schema.

 Schema represented in YAML for convenience.